qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 is_valid
 ........

-Returns true if a geometry is valid; if it is well-formed in 2D according to the OGC rules.
+Returns TRUE if a geometry is valid; if it is well-formed in 2D according to the OGC rules.

 .. list-table::
    :widths: 15 85